Skip to content Back to top

 NHS GM aims to be as effective as possible in ensuring modern slavery and human trafficking do not take place in any part of our business by:

-• Continuing NHS employment checks and payroll systems [e.g., People brought into the country illegally will not have National Insurance numbers]
+• Continuing NHS employment checks and payroll systems [e.g., People brought into the country illegally will not have National Insurance numbers and adhering to the minimum wage requirements]

 • Ensuring communication with our commissioned Providers in the supply chain and being aware of their understanding of, and compliance with, our expectations in relation to NHS terms and conditions including modern slavery and human trafficking.